 - The NVIS gain of the antenna is maximum (at ~ 9dBi) when it is a pure circle or square/triangle with equal length sides at 7 metres AGL, gain reduces as the space within the shape reduces AND when the height is increased!

 - Feed point impedance increases as the loop is raised higher off the ground, needing different matching arrangements.

 - To calculate the length in feet of any one-wavelength loop, divide 1005 by the frequency in MHz.

-Also of interest may be another post by me on extending this 40 metre loop to cover the newly allocated 5351.5 to 5366.5 KHz (WRC 15) 60 metre band.
+Of interest may be another of my posts on an experiment to extend this 40 metre loop to cover the newly allocated 5351.5 to 5366.5 KHz (WRC 15) 60 metre band, while keeping the existing bands covered.
 Click HERE to go to that page.